 If you are going from really dark to medium or light brown, the best thing is to bleach your hair to a dark/medium orange, and then use whatever brown color you want, look for something containing .1 (blue) to neutralize the orange, and whatever other numbers you’d like.

 It’s actually a BIG difference in hair colors.
-A good hair color product is gentle and will not damage your hair too much, the color is also much prettier, makes your hair look healthy and lasts for a long time without being impossible to remove.
-A bad hair color product (like all box dyes) ruins your hair and makes it frizzy, the color gets brassy very fast even though the dye is very difficult to remove, and it often give you an orange or green tint.
+A good hair color product is gentle and will not damage your hair too much, the color is also much prettier, makes your hair look healthy, and lasts for a long time without being impossible to remove.
+A bad hair color product (like all box dyes) ruins your hair and makes it frizzy, the color gets brassy very fast even though the dye is very difficult to remove, and it often gives you an orange or green tint.
 AND, box dyes are much more expensive if we think about quantity.

 0/88 Is a pearl blue color that is great to add to brown colors to remove brassy/orange tones.